Prospective Parents Tours

 Are there extra-curricular activities?

 We are very pleased with the variety of before school, during school and after school activities in our school.
 The clubs range from paid clubs to free clubs run by teaching staff.
-They have included: Netball, cricket, football, parkour, kung-fu, fencing, knitting, Japanese club, outdoor projects, Dance and many more.
+They have included: Netball, cricket, football, parkour, kung-fu, fencing, knitting, Latin club, outdoor projects, Dance and many more.